botworld-wiki/beatburger.github.io/pages/wiki/contribute.md

 Here's what we do, tell us where you think you'd fit best:

 - **Data Collectors, Writers**: Find us that info or picture that's missing.
-Write that paragraph that's still empty or poor. *No formation required*
+Write that paragraph that's still empty or poor. *No training needed*
-- **Editors**: Have access to the Editor Mode to quicly edit Wiki pages, with your own contributions or others. *Formation: 5-15 minutes - no coding experience*
+- **Editors**: Have access to the Editor Mode to quicly edit Wiki pages, with your own contributions or others. *Training: 5-15 minutes - no coding experience*
-- **Artists**: Make us some lovely art, like banners ? *Formation: a lifetime*
+- **Artists**: Make us some lovely art, like banners ? *Training: a lifetime*
-- **Maintainers**: Can create new bots, abilities, pages etc, and update from WikiSheets. *Formation: 15-30min - no coding experience*
+- **Maintainers**: Can create new bots, abilities, pages etc, and update from WikiSheets. *Training: 15-30min - no coding experience*
 - **Developper**: Build the Wiki.
-New features for our users & workflows for our contributors. *Formation: a lifetime*
+New features for our users & workflows for our contributors. *Training: a lifetime*

 ## Maintainers